PhyPlan: Learning To Plan Tasks with Generalizable and Rapid Physical Reasoning for Embodied Manipulation

 Swinging Skill

-Skill network learns to determine angular position and angular velocity of pendulum at any time queried with given initial angular position.
+Skill network learns to determine the angular position and angular velocity of pendulum at any time queried with given initial angular position.

 GIF 4

-Hitting Skill
+Collision Skill

-Physical Reasoning Tasks
+Benchmark Physical Reasoning Tasks

-We created the following four challenging 3D physical reasoning tasks to analyse the performance of PhyPlan, inspired by prior works in simplistic 2D environments presnted in [Allen et al., 2020] and [Bakhtin et al., 2019].
-PhyPlan performs semantic reasoning using PINN-based Skill Models before executing each action in the environemnt (just as Humans think before executing).
+PhyPlan performs semantic reasoning using PINN-based Skill Models before executing each action in the environment (just as Humans think before executing).
 It also learns the difference between PINN-based rewards for actions and actual rewards as it executes actions (called online learning).
 Therefore, it often improves in subsequent actions (Just as Humans improve their actions with more trials).
 The videos show the actions taken by PhyPlan on each task.
-The effect of online learning is more evident in Bounce and Bridge tasks where the robot fails to perform well in early attempts.
+The effect of online learning is more evident in the Bounce and Bridge tasks, where the robot performs poorly in early attempts.

 Launch Task